-9.2.1.4 Tourist Operators and Tourist Guide
+9.2.4 Tourist Operators and Tourist Guide

 There are so many tour operator businesses in Bangladesh.
 They arrange different tour packages.
 Some mentionable tour operator is The Guide Tours Ltd., Himalayan Travel and Tourism, Journey Plus, Ras Holiday, River and Green Tours, Saint Martin Tourism Ltd., Speed Holidays, Unique Tours & Travels and Mangrove Tourism mentionable.
 Availability of tourist operator and guide may encourage tourists to tour around the country.
-Availability of tour operators and guide may encourage people for tourism.
+Availability of tour operators and guide may promote people for tourism.

-9.2.1.5 Diversified Food Culture
+9.2.5 Diversified Food Culture

-Availability of food according to tastes of different countries and their choices is one of the major pre-requisites to attract international tourists.
-According to Alberto Capatti, "The value of Korean cuisine should not only stay in Korea but also should travel around the world."
+Availability of food according to tastes of different countries and their choices is one of the major prerequisites to attract international tourists.
+Food habit varies from region to region.
+To increase tourist exports, proper arrangement of food from different culture is important.